gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Please see the javadoc for [ExternalGradleModule](http://gradle.org/docs/nightly/javadoc/org/gradle/tooling/model/ExternalGradleModule.html).
 You can obtain the Gradle module information iva [ExternalDependency.getExternalGradleModule()] (http://gradle.org/docs/nightly/javadoc/org/gradle/tooling/model/ExternalDependency.html#getExternalGradleModule()).

+### Global maven settings.xml

+When Gradle checks for local available artifacts and when using `mavenLocal` in your build scripts, Gradle now honours the maven settings located in `M2_HOME/conf/settings.xml` to locate the local maven repository.
+If a local repository is defined in `USER_HOME/.m2/settings.xml`, this location takes precedence over a repository definition in `M2_HOME/conf/settings.xml`.

+#### Show Exceptions

 ## Upgrading from Gradle 1.0

 Please let us know if you encounter any issues during the upgrade to Gradle 1.1-rc-1, that are not listed below.